 Self-efficacy refers to a child’s belief in their ability to complete a task.
 It is based on a child’s previous experience and the encouragement and feedback they receive from others (Wigfield, Guthrie, Tonks and Perencevich, 2004).
 Successfully completing a task provides a child with the confidence to undertake a similar activity.
 For example, reading a decodable book provides a child with the confidence to attempt a second book.
 Confidence is vital to academic success.
 Indeed, believing in oneself is more closely linked to achievement than any other motivation throughout school (Guthrie, 2013).

 Fast Phonics fosters self-efficacy in emergent and early readers.
-The programme is specifically sequenced to build pupils’ knowledge and confidence.
+The program is specifically sequenced to build pupils’ knowledge and confidence.
 Synthetic phonics instruction, such as that offered in Fast Phonics, quickly and deliberately teaches how to identify letter–sound correspondence and how to blend and segment sounds.
-The programme maintains its fidelity to synthetic phonics instruction as children progress to high-frequency words that do not conform completely to letter–sound correspondence rules.
-This structure gives pupils the confidence to continue through the programme.
+The program maintains its fidelity to synthetic phonics instruction as children progress to high-frequency words that do not conform completely to letter–sound correspondence rules.
+This structure gives pupils the confidence to continue through the program.

 Intrinsic motivation refers to a child’s desire to complete a task for their own sake, such as reading out of curiosity or the desire to be challenged (Wigfield and Guthrie, 1997).
 External motivations are benefits that children receive for their efforts, such as rewards.
 While children respond positively to external rewards when learning to read, the key to ongoing reading success is intrinsic motivation (Cambria and Guthrie, 2010).